gitblanc/c1b3rn0t3s/content/notes/reverse_shells.md

 # Press -> Ctrl + Z
 stty raw -echo; fg

-/bin/bash -i #if there is no python installed
+#if there is no python installed
+/bin/bash -i

+#if you are on a meterpreter
+SHELL=/bin/bash script -q /dev/null
 ```

 ---